 Learn how to use the service with these helpful online tutorials

 Contact us for a demo

 Popular fiction and non-fiction titles in hardcover and paperback format.

 One of our computer stations is specially equipped with:

 - Zoomtext: To use with word processing

 - Internet OpenBook: To scan pages and read to you

 Ex Libris Talking Book Club

-- A book discussion group primarily for print-disabled or visually impaired persons, but all are welcome.
+- A book discussion group primarily for people with print disabilities, but all are welcome

 - Meets the 1st Friday of each month (11:00 am to 12:30 pm) in the ParkLane Room